 How to Care for a Black Diamond Ring

-“Because of their color (or lack thereof), black diamonds do not require as much cleaning as colorless or fancy colored diamonds,” Jay says.
+“Black diamonds do not require as much cleaning as colorless or fancy colored diamonds,” Jay says.
 Their color is “naturally metallic in nature so they will continue to sparkle even with wear.”

 Get ready to lust after these 20 black diamond engagement rings.